If the Rock of Cashel boasted only Cormac's Chapel, it would still be an outstanding place. This compelling building dates from 1127 and...

 Don't miss the hot pies (served with salad) at this busy spot.

-Just under 1km north of the Rock in flat farmland is the formidable ruin of 13th-century Hore Abbey (also known as Hoare Abbey or St Mary's).
+Just under 1km north of the Rock, the formidable ruin of 13th-century Hore Abbey (also known as Hoare Abbey or St Mary's) stands in flat farmland.
 Originally Benedictine and settled by monks from Glastonbury in England at the end of the 12th century, it later became a Cistercian house.
-Enjoyably gloomy, it was gifted to the order by a 13th-century archbishop who expelled the Benedictine monks after dreaming that they planned to murder him.
+An enjoyably gloomy wreck, the abbey was gifted to the order by a 13th-century archbishop who expelled the Benedictine monks after dreaming that they planned to murder him.